Leggi questo post in: Italiano

 Go through all the mazes, more than once if you want, until you’ve mastered them.

 Let’s start working on precision.
 Take out the paper bag with the straight lines on it.
 Position the end of one of the lines directly under the needle.
 You might want to leave the presser foot up and slowly move the needle down with the handwheel, looking under the presser foot so that you can position the bag exactly in the right place.
 And sew your perfectly straight lines!

 When you feel comfortable with straight lines, move on to the wavy lines and then the other shapes.
 Continue as long as you have to until you start feeling confident manuevering the bags under the needle.

 Make sure that the two threads pass underneath the presser foot and towards the back out of the way.
 Notice the feed dogs.
 We’ll talk about those in just a moment.

 Let’s go back to our paper bags.
 Do the same exercises as before, but this time with thread.
 It might seem weird to be sewing into paper with thread, but really you can sew into a myriad of materials with your sewing machine.
 (And speaking of sewing paper bags, I sometimes sew last minute Befana stockings this way.)

 However, there is another way to do this, which I learned the hard way with my first sewing machine which didn’t backstitch.
-Turn your stitch length to zero.
+Turn your stitch length to zero (as shown above).
 This way the fabric (or bag) doesn’t move at all and the needle continues to move up and down in the same place, fastening it down.
 It doesn’t look as nice, but it works.

 Now is the moment you’ve been waiting for!
 Get a piece of medium-weight woven cotton fabric, iron it and fold it in half.
 You can also just leave it as a single layer, but you might need to adjust your tension, so for starting out I suggest sewing on two layers.

 When you start using different sorts of fabrics, whether they’re thicker or thinner, or of a different fiber or material, you’ll probably have to adjust the tension.
 There are actually two tensions, one for each thread.
 The tension dial on the front or top of your machine adjusts the top thread.
 The bobbin thread can be adjusted from inside the machine in some, but not all, machines, so we won’t deal with that.

 Let’s do a little tension test, as you should before every sewing project.
 Set the tension to the lowest number and stitch a straight line.
 Then set the tension to the next higher number and stitch another line parallel to the first.
 Continue this way until you’ve gone through all available numbers.

 If your tension is perfect, the two threads will intersect inside the fabric where you can’t see it.
 For my fabric, the perfect tension is 4.
 When you start a new project, always sew a line of stitching on a scrap of the same fabric and same number of layers that you’ll be using at a normal tension.
 If it is not perfect, adjust the tension and test on a scrap until it it perfect.

 The speed at which the feed dogs move depends on the stitch length setting.
-When we set it to zero a few step ago, we saw that the fabric didn’t move at all.
+When we set it to zero a few steps ago, we saw that the fabric didn’t move at all.
 That’s because the feed dogs didn’t move.

-Do another test like the tension test, but changing stitch length for each line.
+Now do a stitch length test, similar to the tension test, but changing stitch length for each line.
 See what a difference?
 Generally you can use 2.5 or 3 and be fine, however you might need to change it if using thinner or thicker fabric.
 You use the longest stitch length possible when machine basting (creating temporary stitches just to keep the fabric in place) or preparing fabric for ruffling.

 Did you enjoy this lesson on how to straight stitch?
 Take a look at the other lessons in this beginner’s sewing course!